+Unit in the event the Underlying Unit starts to fall after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.
 Trading of Certificates is suspended for at least 30 minutes after the Air Bag is triggered.

-The Leverage Strategy is floored at 0 and the Certificates cannot be valued below zero.

-Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 21 to 23 below and the "Description of Air Bag Mechanism" section on pages 45 to 46 of this document for further information of the Air Bag Mechanism.

-Underlying Unit Currency: Singapore Dollar ("SGD")

-Settlement Currency: SGD

-Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates.

-the Certificates:

-Relevant Stock Exchange for The Singapore Exchange Securities Trading Limited ("SGX-ST")

-Relevant Stock Exchange for The SGX-ST

-the Underlying Unit:

-Business Day and Exchange

-Business Day:

-A "Business Day" or an "Exchange Business Day" is a day on which the SGX-ST is open for dealings in Singapore during its normal trading hours and banks are open for business in Singapore.

-Warrant Agent: The Central Depository (Pte) Limited ("CDP")

-Clearing System: CDP

-Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
+The Leverage Inverse Strategy is floored at 0 and the Certificates cannot be valued below zero.
+Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 20 to 22 below and the "Description of Air Bag Mechanism" section on pages 44 to 45 of this document for further information of the Air Bag Mechanism.
+Underlying Unit Currency: Singapore Dollar ("SGD") Settlement Currency: SGD Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates.
+Relevant Stock Exchange for the Certificates: The Singapore Exchange Securities Trading Limited ("SGX-ST") Relevant Stock Exchange for the Underlying Unit: The SGX-ST Business Day and Exchange Business Day: A " Business Day " or an " Exchange Business Day " is a day on which the SGX-ST is open for dealings in Singapore during its normal trading hours and banks are open for business in Singapore.
+Warrant Agent: The Central Depository (Pte) Limited ("CDP") Clearing System: CDP Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
 Investors who are in any doubt as to their tax position should consult their own independent tax advisers.
 In addition, investors should be aware that tax regulations and their application by the relevant taxation authorities change from time to time.
 Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.

-Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Strategy including the Funding Cost and Rebalancing Cost.
+Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Inverse Strategy including the Stock Borrowing Cost and Rebalancing Cost.
 The Management Fee may be increased up to a maximum of 3% p.a. on giving one month's notice to investors in accordance with the terms and conditions of the Certificates.
 Any increase in the Management Fee will be announced on the SGXNET.

-Further Information:

-Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Unit on the previous trading day, the Air Bag Trigger Price for each trading day and the Management Fee and Gap Premium.
+Further Information: Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Unit on the previous trading day, the Air Bag Trigger Price for each trading day and the Management Fee and Gap Premium.